Skip to Content

 You may be familiar with wines from the area near Mount Vesuvius.
 Still, fewer people realize that Campania’s vineyards extend from the Sorrento Peninsula to Gragnano, Tramonti, and the Phlegraean Fields.
 Some vineyards date back to the ancient Romans, and you can even try a local Metodo Classico wine, produced using the same traditional method as Champagne.

 In summary, this food tour stands out by highlighting the close connection between food, culture, and identity.
-While Naples is famous for street food, the lesser-known dishes throughout the region of Campania, including Sorrento offer their own unique stories and traditions.
+While Naples is famous for street food and pizza, the lesser-known dishes throughout the region of Campania, including Sorrento, offer their own unique stories and traditions.

 It was also a wonderful reminder that the best places are often right in front of us, even in popular destinations; you need to know where to go.
 Exploring alongside a guide with more than 30 years of local knowledge and a deep passion for the region, we gained insights that no review site or online recommendation could match.
 And while I won’t reveal the entire menu (some things are better left as a surprise), if you don’t take the time to indulge in a food tour while visiting Sorrento, you may miss out on the authentic local experience you’ve been searching for!